 This post may contain affiliate links.
 Please read my disclosure policy.

 What does it take to make a perfect Peanut Butter Sandwich Cookies?
-Is it just the right about of crispy crunch without crumbling?
+Is it just the right amount of crispy crunch without crumbling?
 Could it be a smooth, sweet, creamy filling that doesn’t ooze out the sides when you take a bite?
 Maybe it’s the robust peanuty flavor?

 Peanut Butter Sandwich Cookies